bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Miscellaneous/SI_CH3_Misc_Travel.md

 ## Oracle: Local Seas
 > [!mechanics]- | Roll > <br>Prefix: `dice: [[OT_ISSI_Misc#^Local-Seas]]|Prefix` <br>Suffix: `dice: [[OT_ISSI_Misc#^Local-Seas]]|Suffix` | Guidance
 > To generate a name for a local area—a collection of islands and surrounding waters—roll once for the prefix (the first word), and once for the suffix (the second word).
-Or just roll once, and choose a suitable prefix and suffix from anywhere in that row. ^guidance-OclLocalSeas
+Or just roll once, and choose a suitable prefix and suffix from anywhere in that row. ^guidance-Local-Seas

 | Roll | Prefix | Suffix |
 | :---: | --- | --- |